harsaharsa/appgyver-js-api/accelerometer/methods/removeAllEventListeners.md

 ## Native layer details, iOS

-All compass event listeners are removed from the current view (the array containing them is set to an empty array).
+All compass event listeners are removed from the current view (the array containing the callback functions is set to an empty array).

 ## Returns